nekketsuuu/SatysfiFilter/README.md

 # SatysfiFilter

-A Pandoc filter to be used at <https://github.com/nekketsuuu/satysfi-my-soul>.
+A Pandoc filter used at <https://github.com/nekketsuuu/satysfi-my-soul>.

 This filter adds compilation-result images of SATySFi code blocks.